AIP-Team9/Team9_project/README.md

+Team Number : 9
-This is for AI Project team project.
+This is for AI Project team9 project.